Don't Look Back (Boston song)

 "Don't Look Back" is a song by American rock band Boston, written by main songwriter, guitarist and bandleader Tom Scholz.
 It was released as the title track and first single from their second studio album, Don't Look Back (1978).
-It reached #4 on the Billboard Hot 100, making it one of the band's biggest hits.
+It reached number 4 on the US Billboard Hot 100 chart, making it one of the band's biggest hits.

 Writing and recording

 Although the first song on the album, "Don't Look Back" was its final song to be written and recorded.
 According to Scholz "It was one of those things where everything clicked.
 I didn't even record a demo for that song.
 I came up with chord changes, melody, and the arrangement and put it right on the master tape."
 Brad Delp sang all the vocals, both lead and backing.
 According to Scholz, Fran Sheehan only played a few bass notes on the song and Barry Goudreau played the solo guitar parts in the intro and outro.
 Scholz praised Goudreau's lead guitar playing at the end of the song.
 Scholz also stated that he made more than 60 edits to Sib Hashian's drum track in order to get the performance he wanted.